|Homosexuality, Gay Marriage & The Church|

 Finally, I need to address one other quick angle: How to handle family members or close friends that are in the "gay lifestyle".
 I know that this is a very real struggle for many believers that DO understand what God's Word says but feel conflicting emotions because of their close relationship with someone in the homosexual lifestyle.
 I get this and know that it can be a hard and difficult tight-rope to walk, and I don't think there's anything anyone can say that will really make it much easier.
 As long as we believe what the Word says and also have a loved one in the lifestyle, there will be some unavoidable tension - and that will hurt.
 They will think we are old-fashioned and narrow-minded and bigoted, and we will think they are only hurting themselves by living in disobedience to God.
 That will produce some tension no matter what way you look at it.

 But I think, again, that love needs to rule the day.
 We adopt the same attitude that God adopts for us, and that Jesus modeled for us in His association with "sinners".
-We need to speak the truth in love to them so that they know that we disagree with the lifestyle and why - why we don't think it's best for them (though I also don't think this is something we need to continually bring up or harp on).
+We can speak the truth in love to them so that they know that we disagree with the lifestyle and why - why we don't think it's best for them, but we also don't need to harp on it and keep bringing it up.
 We don't stop loving them or cast them aside.
 We still love them; we still do our part to maintain our relationship with them (we can't do their part though); we understand that we are not their judge, but we also don't compromise on our beliefs.
 We just keep adopting a posture of love and acceptance of them as an individual (not acceptance of their sin - which can be a real challenge because as discussed earlier, they see them as one and the same).
 So, for instance, if I have a daughter in the lifestyle, I might say something like: "I will always love you simply because you are my daughter and nothing you can do or say will change the fact that I love you."
 We see beyond the sin to the person that God loves and died for and wants in a right relationship with Him.
 We need to realize that the homosexuality really isn't the issue, but that it is just a symptom of a deeper issue.
 Again, that doesn't mean we excuse the sin or "accept it" or in any way lower the Biblical standard, but love needs to pour out of our speech and actions.

 This entire article today can be boiled down to two statements: